 - Grantees use the deed as proof of a free and clear title when obtaining financing for buying property or applying for title insurance.

-With that in mind, it is evident that general warranty deed forms can be used for both private and commercial purposes.
+With that in mind, it is evident that the deed forms can be used for both private and commercial purposes.
 Grantors present the deed as a promise that they are the legal owners of the property and have the right to sell or transfer it to the grantee.
 Grantees request the deed to protect themselves from any claims against the property once they buy it.
 The form must be notarized and then filed with the county’s Registry of Deeds or appropriate government office.

-General warranty deeds are not the only deeds used in property transfer.
+These are not the only deeds used in property transfer.
 Other types of deeds are also applicable.
 However, each type of deed offers different levels of protection.

 These deeds vary from one another as discussed below: